INKA10/Code-Quiz/README.md

 In this code quiz, I provided 5 questions to the user with 75 seconds as a count down.
 Every time the user gets a answer wrong, the display box will be highligted red - if correct it will be green.

-Wrong answers will also deduct the user by 5 seconds until the timer reaches zero seconds.
+Wrong answers will also deduct the user's time by 5 seconds until the timer reaches zero seconds.
 After 0 seconds then the user will go to the High Score page as they have ran out of time.

-## Minimum Requirements
+## Purpose and Requirement

+Purpose of this quiz creation is to ensure that the user understands the criteria of creating a page that contains variables, localstorage, minimal WEB APIs, a bit of understanding in JQuery, and the three fundamentals usage of HTML, CSS, and Javascript.

 1. A Functional, deployed application.
 2. The first view of the application displays a button that starts the quiz.